-The original publication of the May Day Manifesto in 1967 collected together the most influential radical voices of the era.
-Among the seventy signatories were Raymond Williams, E. P. Thompson, Stuart Hall, Iris Murdoch, Terry Eagleton, Ralph Miliband and R. D. Laing.
-The manifesto set out a new agenda for socialist Britain, in the aftermath of the failure of postwar labourism.
+The original publication brought together the most influential radical voices of the era.
+Among the seventy signatories were Raymond Williams, E. P. Thompson, Stuart Hall, Iris Murdoch, Terry Eagleton, Ralph Miliband, and R. D. Laing.
+This edition comes with an introduction from Owen Jones, who brings a sense of urgency and hope to the contemporary debate.

-“A genuinely collaborative project among a range of leftwing intellectuals of the day.”
+“A genuinely collaborative project among a range of left-wing intellectuals of the day.”

 “The Manifesto sought to rescue and renew the idea that the purpose of the politics of the left—Labour and beyond—should be to further the long-term transformation of capitalist society in a democratic and egalitarian direction.”

 “Only a confident, assertive, radical left that is prepared to go on the offensive can succeed.
 That is the spirit which runs through the 1968 May Day Manifesto.
 And its lessons and insights may belong to another era—but we have much to learn from them today.”

 “Explores the crisis of austerity, the burden of empire and the failures to control rampant capitalism, but … clears the path to a brighter and equal future”